-In both cases, the University will retain in full any deposit and it will be used to offset the level of fee due.
-Any outstanding fee due over and above the non-refundable deposit paid will need to be remitted as detailed in Section 13.7.
+The University will retain in full any deposit and it will be used to offset the level of fee due.
+Any outstanding fee due over and above the non-refundable deposit paid will need to be paid as detailed in this Section 13.